 Nature photography explores the wonders of our planet.
 The scope includes landscapes, wildlife, insects, and plants.
-While its intention is to portray the beauty of our environment, it can also serve another important purpose – namely, that of documenting, recording, verbalizing, and triggering nature conservation, wildlife protection and environmental action.
+On one hand, its intention is to portray the beauty of our environment.
+On the other hand, it can also serve another important purpose.
+In particular, it can document, record, verbalize, and trigger nature conservation, wildlife protection and environmental action.
 How?
 This article shows you how you too can make a difference by photographing beautiful landscapes and wildlife.

 1. Nature Photography Exposes Species Close to Extinction

-In the midst of this mass extinction, nature photography can play a major role in documenting endangered species and highlighting the issue at hand.
+In the midst of this mass extinction, nature photography can play a major role.
+Specifically, it can both document endangered species and highlight the issue at hand.
 Through creativity, nature photographs can visualize scientific fact.
 In particular, several ways that nature photographs can make a difference include: